odesca/ODESCA/README.md

 II.
 Installation

-To use ODESCA, simply copy the folders an the files of the GitHub Master Branch to a local folder on your computer.
+To use ODESCA, simply copy the folders and the files of the GitHub Master Branch to a local folder on your computer.
 By running the file "addODESCAPaths.m" in Matlab, all necessary paths for the tool are added to your Matlab search path.